 God’s existence may seem improbable with respect to just evil but probable with respect to something else.
 One square inch of a masterpiece may look ugly, but seeing that square in the context of the whole picture changes our perspective.

 Probabilities are relative to what background information you consider.
 For example, suppose Bill is a University of British Columbia student.
 Now suppose that we are informed that 95% of University of British Columbia students ski.
 Relative to this information it is highly probable that Bill skis.
 But then suppose we also learn that Bill is an amputee and that 95% of amputees at the University of British Columbia do not ski.
 Suddenly the probability of Bill’s being a skier has diminished drastically!

 Similarly, if all you consider for background information is the evil in the world, then it’s hardly surprising that God’s existence appears improbable relative to that.
 But the real question is whether God’s existence is improbable relative to the total evidence available.
 I’m persuaded that when you consider the total evidence, then God’s existence is quite probable.

-Therefore, to present a successful case against God’s existence, a probabilistic argument would have to outweigh the cumulative effect of all the arguments for God’s existence.
+Therefore, to present a successful case against God’s existence, a probabilistic argument would have to outweigh the cumulative weight of all the arguments for God’s existence.

 The Emotional Problem

 For most people, the problem of evil is not an intellectual problem, but an emotional one.
 They want to know why God allows evil and suffering, and when they can’t get a satisfactory answer, they become angry.
 They just don’t like a God who would permit them or others to suffer.
 This is not an atheism of refutation, but of rejection.